QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/composite.md

 [Go back](..)

-This pattern is exploiting ``Liskov substitution principle`` meaning a child-class can be viewed as a parent class.
+This pattern is exploiting `Liskov substitution principle` meaning a child-class can be viewed as a parent class.

 We will create a class ``parent`` with a method such as ``get...``.
 Then we will have `children` extending our `parent` class and implementing this or these methods.
-Usually, one child do some recursive work because he got an attribute having the type of the parent class and he calls the method on it.
+Usually, one child does some recursive work because he got an attribute having the type of the parent class, and he calls the method on it.
 And the other one simply returns a value.

 * ✅ : generic, easy to ask for an information
 * 🚫 : ???